giuliamml/data-journal.github.io/pages/nginx-scripting.md

 ### Delete build dependencies and run Nginx

-If you want to make the image as small as possible and ready for production, delete the build dependencies.
-Otherwise keep them, these basic commands will be useful for debugging.
+If you want to make the image as small as possible and ready for production, delete the build dependencies, otherwise keep them.
+These basic commands will be useful for debugging.

 ```
 RUN apk del build-deps